And so it is, because being a Shaman is not gender specific.

 "I really enjoyed this course.
 I already knew my power animal and had made verbal contact with it through plant medicine then meditation, but was unable to see it since I didn't know you had to go through a portal to find it.
 I was able to successfully retrieve it from the Under World on my first go with the guided meditation.
 I am looking forward to the Upper World and your other shamanic journeying courses once I've journeyed to the Under World a bit more."
 Anne-Marie

-Click Now and sign up for the FREE Preview Mini Course: Shamanic Journey!
+Click Now and sign up to try Shamanic Journey for FREE!